P403n1x87/thehubofheliopolis/_posts/2018-03-24-asm_python.md

 >>>
 {% endhighlight %}

-Alternatively, assuming that we are still in the `asm/` folder, we can add the search path to `sys.path` with these few lines of Python code
+Alternatively, we can add the search path to `sys.path` with these few lines of Python code

 {% highlight python %}
 >>> import sys
->>> sys.path.append(".")
+>>> sys.path.append("./asm")
 >>> import asm
 >>>
 {% endhighlight %}